Elections and Voting

 Enter your unique security code:

-There’s lots of helpful information about registering to vote on the Electoral Commision’s website
+Further information about registering to vote can be found on the Electoral Commission (opens in a new tab) website.

 Frequently Asked Questions

-The forms are being despatched over the coming weeks.
-Please wait until the 26th September before contacting us about not receiving a form – you should receive one in the next couple of weeks.
+The forms are being dispatched over the coming weeks.
+Please wait until the 11th September before contacting us about not receiving a form - you should receive one in the next couple of weeks.

-Who do I contact if I haven’t received a form?
+Who do i contact if i haven't received one?

 What is the form for?